ryan-truman/uke/README.md

 ## Challenges

-**Pack expansion** is the trickiest part of the coffee summary.
+### 1. Pack expansion

 Products like the Drop 002 Coffee Pack represent three individual bags of coffee, but Shopify returns them as a single line item with no metadata indicating what's inside.
 The app hardcodes the pack contents and manually expands them before aggregating — which means every new bundle product requires a code change to stay accurate.

 This makes the fulfilment summary brittle.
 If a new pack is released and the code isn't updated, it will either be missing from the summary entirely or counted incorrectly.
 On the next product release, the pack definitions will be pulled out into a config file so the app can adapt without a code change.

-**Cross-platform development** adds friction throughout the workflow.
+### 2. Cross-platform development

 The app is built for a MacBook user, but development happens on Linux.
-Go's cross-compilation handles the hard part — `make build` produces an Apple Silicon binary from Linux without any extra tooling — but it means the final binary can never be run locally to manually verify a release.
+Go's cross-compilation handles the hard part — `make build` produces an Apple Silicon binary from Linux without any extra tooling — but it means the final binary can rarely be run locally to manually verify a release.
 The Playwright test suite exists partly to compensate for that, catching regressions that would otherwise only surface on the target machine.

-## Notes

-This project was a practical exercise in TypeScript and frontend development — areas that were completely new to me.
-The Go backend handles Shopify auth and serves the embedded frontend as a single self-contained binary.